-Trademark Act § 20,15 U.S.C. § 1070 Appeal from examiner to Trademark Trial and Appeal Board.
-An appeal may be taken to the Trademark Trial and Appeal Board from any final decision of the examiner in charge of the registration of marks ... upon the payment of the prescribed fee.
-The Director may reconsider, and modify or set aside, a decision of the Trademark Trial and Appeal Board under this section.
+Trademark Act § 20, 15 U.S.C. § 1070 Appeal from examiner to Trademark Trial and Appeal Board.
+An appeal may be taken to the Trademark Trial and Appeal Board from any final decision of the examiner in charge of the registration of marks upon the payment of the prescribed fee.